 A complete list of campus rules and regulations, consistent with the Vehicle and Traffic Law relating to parking, vehicular and pedestrian traffic and safety, is on file with the Secretary of State, Town of Vestal office of the clerk and the office of the University’s Director of University Police.
 The complete list of campus rules and regulations may be reviewed within these offices during their business hours.

-The following lots can be used by anyone with a valid decal, 24 hours a day, all year round: Lot E1, Lot G, Lot H, Lot I, Lot M1, Lot N, Lot O1, Lot O2, Lot S1, Lot S2, Lot S3, Lot X, Lot Y1, Lot Y3, Lot Y4, Lot Y5, Lot Z, Lot ZZ North and Lot ZZ South.
+The following lots can be used by anyone (except resident first-year students) with a valid permit virtually linked to your license plate, 24 hours a day, all year round: Lot E1, Lot G1, Lot H, Lot HSC 1, Lot I, Lot M1, Lot N, Lot O1, Lot O2, Lot S1, Lot S2, Lot S3, Lot X, Lot Y1, Lot Y3, Lot Y4, Lot Y5, Lot Z, Lot ZZ North and Lot ZZ South.
 If you are parked in a metered space, you are still required to pay.

 Citations for overtime parking can be issued every hour and a half for vehicles left in a space without payment.
 All other citations can be issued each day, midnight to midnight, that a vehicle is in violation of a campus rule.